Daniels, No. 15 LSU outlast No. 6 Alabama, 32-31 in OT

 AP Sports Writer

+“I had never beaten Alabama,” Kelly said.
+“I was emotional, not for myself, but I was emotional for our team.
+Because I know what we looked like in January and to see where we are today, that’s pretty emotional.”

-The surprising victory in a riveting game that included six second-half lead changes and a tying field goal by Alabama in the 30 seconds also gave LSU (7-2, 5-1 Southeastern Conference) control of the SEC West Division with two league games remaining.
+Jubilant fans stormed the field after LSU (7-2, 5-1 Southeastern Conference) triumphed in a riveting game that included six second-half lead changes and a tying field goal by Alabama in the final 30 seconds.

 Alabama (7-2, 4-2) began overtime with the ball and took a 31-24 lead on Roydell Williams’ second touchdown of the game.

-But Daniels needed just one play in overtime to score and force a decision by Kelly to try to tie it with a kick or let Daniels try to win it.
+But Daniels needed one play in overtime to score and force a decision by Kelly to try to tie it with a kick or let the Arizona State transfer try to win it.

-“I just love the way our guys competed.
-I didn’t want to keep going in overtime,” Kelly said as jubilant fans stormed onto the field.
-“It just felt like it was the right time to try to win the game.”
+“If you asked me before the game started, ‘Hey I’m going to give you one play and if you are successful on that one play you are going to beat Alabama,’ I would have taken it 100 times out of a hundred,” Kelly said.
+“At that moment, it kind of hit me that way.
+I knew we had a really good play that we hadn’t used and (Alabama) hadn’t seen.
+When you get (Daniels) out on the perimeter you truly have a threat.
+So I felt really good about the play.”

+The winning play began with Daniels rolling right before throwing to Taylor along the goal line.
+Taylor was tackled at the pylon but with the ball narrowly across the goal line.

 “To come here and restore the pride and tradition of this program just means so much,” Kelly said.
 “It just feels so good to return the faith and trust that they’ve given to me.”